Nanjing University of Science and Technology: Campus

 Different from many universities in Nanjing, the Nanjing University of Science and Technology has only one main campus based in Xiaolingwei, Xuanwu District, on the south of Purple Mountain and the Sun Yat-sen Mausoleum.
 It covers a total area of 3,118 mu (207.87 ha).
-Undergraduates and graduate students of shares the same main campus.

 In 1998, Zijin College of NJUST was founded in Xianlin University City, Nanjing.
 In June 2004, the Taizhou Institute of Science and Technology was founded in Taizhou, Jiangsu, as a branch institute of the Nanjing University of Science and Technology.